Para alpine skiing

 Paralympic alpine skiing is an adaptation of alpine skiing for athletes with a disability.
 It came about from the efforts of disabled veterans from Germany and Austria during and after World War II.
 Alpine skiing was one of the first sports at the first Winter Paralympics in 1976.

-Para alpine skiing is now practiced worldwide and features seven disciplines: Downhill, Slalom, Giant Slalom, Super-G, Super Combined, Team Events and most recently Snowboard.
+Para alpine skiing is now practiced worldwide and is one of two Para alpine (or downhill) sports – the other being Para snowboard.
+It features five disciplines: Downhill, Slalom, Giant Slalom, Super-G and Super Combined.
+Downhill and Super-G are speed disciplines, while Slalom and Giant Slalom are technical disciplines.
+Super Combined includes one speed race and one slalom run.
 Para athletes combine speed and agility while racing down slopes at speeds of around 100 km/h.

 Para athletes compete in three categories based on their functional ability, and the results calculation system allows Para athletes with different impairments to compete against each other.

 The rules of the International Ski Federation (FIS) are used with only a few modifications.
 Skiers with blindness/visual impairment are guided through the course by sighted guides using voice signals to indicate the course to follow.
 Athletes with physical disabilities use equipment that is adapted to their needs including single skis, sit-skis or orthopaedic aids.

 At the Pyeongchang 2018 Paralympic Winter Games, 141 Para athletes from 33 countries competed in 30 different medal events.

 For more information on Para alpine skiing visit International Paralympic Committee Alpine Skiing.